telerik/xaml-docs/controls/radrichtextbox/features/document-elements-hyperlink.md

 ### __ToolTip__

-By default hyperlinks take a fixed string as a tool tip.
-The default format is:
+By default, hyperlinks take a fixed string as a tool tip.
+The default format shows the URI of the hyperlink.

 You have control over it using the __HyperlinkToolTipFormatString__ of RadRichTextBox, which will set the format for all hyperlinks in the document.